simplespace-cat/GitHub-desktop/docs/learn-more/unreachable-commits.md

 Still `E` and `D` are unreachable by `F`.
 But, you may think "I merged the `feature-branch` into `main`, so I should be able to see changes from `E` and `D`."
 This is true if you start at a commit that has them in its ancestral path.
 That is `G` and it is known as a **merge commit**, and it is special in that it has two parents.
 The first is `F` as the last commit of the branch being merged into, and `E` as the last commit of the branch being merged.
 Now, all the commits in this graph are ancestors of `G`.
 Thus, if we were to execute `git diff B..G`.
 We will see changes of all ancestral paths of `G` to `B`.
 Those paths are `G` -> `F` -> `C` -> `B` and `G`-> `E` -> `D` -> `C` -> `B`.
 Therefore we will see changes from `G`, `F`, `E`, `D`, and `C`.

-# GitHub Desktop
+# GitCub
-In GitHub Desktop, commits are displayed linearly and in chronological order.
+In GitCub, commits are displayed linearly and in chronological order.
 Thus, the graph from the previous section `Merge Commits` would look like:

 ![image](../assets/unreachable-commits-history.png)

-In GitHub Desktop, diffing across multiple commits is accomplished through a range selection that results in executing `git diff`, which shows the changes of comparing the first and last commit in the selection (inclusive).
+In GitCub, diffing across multiple commits is accomplished through a range selection that results in executing `git diff`, which shows the changes of comparing the first and last commit in the selection (inclusive).
 Therefore, generating a diff on a branch where merge commits exist may result in unreachable commits being inside a diff selection.
 The following shows the unreachable commit scenario described above in `Merge Commits`.

 ![image](../assets/unreachable-commits-demo.gif)